peter88213/nvhelp-de/source/project_note_view.rst

 Titel und Inhalt are displayed in an editable "Karteikarte".

-Die Bearbeitung des Titelskönnen Sie mit der Eingabetaste beenden.
+Die Bearbeitung des Titels können Sie mit der Eingabetaste beenden.
 Changes to the content are applied when the mouse is clicked irgendwo außerhalb des Texteingabefelds geklickt wird.